fschutt/azul/README.md

 On Linux, you need to install the following packages:

 ```
+clang-cl // needed for compiling the software renderer
+linux-libc-dev // needed only for building
 libfreetype6-dev // needed to render fonts
 libfontconfig1-dev // needed to select system fonts
 ```